-But!
-PrivateVPN has actually found a loophole within Sweden’s legal system that allows the company to not collect any personal data.
-So, even if the government were to seize all the data from PrivateVPN, they would not have any useful information to work on.
+However, PrivateVPN actually successfully found a loophole within Sweden’s legal system that allows the company to get away without collect any personal data.
+So, even if the company were to hand over all the data to the government, the authorities would not have any useful information to work on.

-In case you were to have any questions or doubts regarding your VPN service, you can always turn to PrivateVPN’s official website where you’ll find a dedicated support section.
-Below are a few support channels that you can use to get more information:
+In the event you have some questions or doubts regarding PrivateVPN’s services, you can always turn to the company’s official website where you’ll find a whole section dedicated for support.
+Below are a few support channels that you can use to have your questions answered:

-- Live Chat Support – Unfortunately, this handy option is not enabled 24/7, more often you’ll be able to send a message and the company will respond to you via email.
+- Live Chat Support – This option is unfortunately not running 24/7, more often you’ll be able to send a message and the company will respond to you via email.

 - Frequently Asked Questions – PrivateVPN has done a good job of coming up with commonly asked questions and providing additional support that is on-point and concise.